-- The converted/formatted data in the output block. - R0 = the address of the next available byte in the output block. - Rl = the length of the output block (the number of bytes transferred to the output block). - R2 = the address of the next argument in the argument block.
+- The converted/formatted data in the output block. - R0 = the address of the next available byte in the output block.
+This byte is cleared by \$EDMSG to provide a null-terminated (ASCIZ) string. - Rl = the length of the output block (the number of bytes transferred to the output block).
+This count does not include the null-terminating byte. - R2 = the address of the next argument in the argument block.